Can suppliers help builders grow beyond their low-bid tactics? Part 1 in a two-part series

 Green Brothers!
 With only the slightest of smiles, Mel said, “You know Doc is the only loader I let do Green Brothers.
 All these other yahoos around here will screw it up.
 Since you’re Doc’s guy, I’ve got to trust you with it.
 I don’t care if it takes you all day, get it done, and get it right.”

 Part of me took this as a big compliment, while another part was scared to death.
 So, what was different about Green Brothers?
 Compared with more than 100 other home builder customers we served, just about everything.
-Green Brothers was one of the largest builders in town, and we got all of their business—on the condition we met all of their demands:
+Green Brothers was one of the largest builders in town, and we got all of their business—on the condition we met all of their demands.
+Those demands were: